 If You Qualify for a Grant

-- a check by mail or deposit it in your bank account.
+- a check by mail or direct deposit directly into your checking or savings account

 If You Do Not Qualify for a Grant

-- receive a letter explaining why you were turned down
+- a letter explaining why you did not qualify

 You will be informed of your appeal rights in the letter from FEMA.
-Appeals must be in writing and mailed within 60 days of FEMA’s decision.
+You must request an appeal in writing, signed and mailed within 60 days of FEMA’s decision.

 If You Were Referred to the Small Business Administration (SBA)